37 Ways to Help Your Horse Beat the Heat

 - Take your horse for a stroll in a creek or a swim in a safe pond.

-- Offer fresh water during your ride and immediately after your ride.
+- Offer fresh water during your ride and immediately after.
 It’s safe and can help prevent overheating and dehydration.

-- Help your horse cool down with a shower and a cooling blanket.
+- Help your horse cool down with a shower from the hose and a cooling blanket.

-- The most important thing you can do for your horse in the heat is check their vitals.
+- The most important thing you can do for your horse in the heat is to check their vital signs.
 Temperature, pulse, and respirations alert you to danger long before your horse’s body language will.

 - Take your horse’s temperature and vital signs before you ride.
 Without taking vitals, you will have zero clue about your horse’s health in the heat before you ride.

-- Retake them after you ride and every five minutes until vitals return to resting rates.
-This transition should take less than 30 minutes.
+- Retake them after you ride and every five minutes until their vitals return to resting rates.
+This transition back to a regular pulse and breathing rate should take less than 30 minutes.

-- Check your horse’s gums for a normal pale pink color and slippery feeling.
+- Check your horse’s gums for the usual pale pink color and slippery feeling.
 Sticky or dry gums are a sign of dehydration.

-Notice your horse’s sweating.
-Horses stop sweating when their body temperature has normalized or overheated.
+- Notice your horse’s sweating.
+Horses stop sweating when their body temperature has returned to normal or they have cooled down.

 - Horses can develop dangerously high body temperatures, sometimes over 104º.
-Know these signs of heat stress and stroke, and then call your vet immediately.
+Be aware of the signs of heat stress and stroke, and then call your veterinarian immediately.

 -